 Any payment not falling within the entirely exempt categories above that is made in return for service, will be fully taxable under the normal employment income rules.
 Although this can be quite a complex area to identify, in general terms, if the contract of employment provides for the payment to be made then it will be in return for service.
 If payments are made under ‘restrictive covenants’ i.e. in return for the employee promising something (normally not to work in a specific area or for a specific competitor) after termination then they are always taxable in full.

 3. Partially exempt payments

-Other termination or redundancy payments such as compensation for loss of office are not taxable under the normal employment rules as general earnings because they are not in return for services (provided they are paid ‘ex gratia’ i.e. not contractually paid).
-They are, however, taxable as specific employment income with the first £30,000 being tax free.
+Other terminations or redundancy payments such as compensation for loss of office are not taxable under the normal employment rules as general earnings because they are not in return for services (provided they are paid ‘ex gratia’ i.e. not contractually paid).
+They are, however, taxable as specific employment income with the first £30,000 being tax-free.

-Remember also that these payments will need to be reported on your self assessment tax return for the year in which the payment is due if you need to complete a return for whatever reason.
-If you are not normally required to complete a self assessment tax return you may have to if there is further tax to pay on the payment.
+Remember also that these payments will need to be reported on your self-assessment tax return for the year in which the payment is due if you need to complete a return for whatever reason.
+If you are not normally required to complete a self-assessment tax return you may have to if there is a further tax to pay on the payment.

 SMP is payable provided the employee has:

 It is important to note that mothers have a legal entitlement to take up to 26 weeks off around the time of the birth of their baby whether or not they qualify for SMP.
 In addition, subject to 26 weeks service up to and including her qualifying week, many mothers have a legal entitlement to take up to a further 26 weeks unpaid leave so that many mothers can choose to take up to one year off in total.

 SMP is payable for a maximum of 39 weeks at the following rates in 2014/15: